unghee/Human-Activity-Classification/README.md

 # Human-Activity-Classification
-For this project, we used Python 3.6
+For this project we used Python 3.6 on Ubuntu Linux 18.04.

 ## Setup
 Download the repoistory: